Signed in as:

-Since the end of the 20th Century, OLGH has grown from a rural to suburban parish, reflecting the growth in the town of Burrillville.
+Since the end of the 20th Century, OLGH has grown from a rural to more suburban parish, reflecting the growth in the town of Burrillville.
 In 1994, parishioner Richard Lapierre was ordained a permanent deacon and continues to faithfully serve OLGH.
-Several pastors have come and gone since 1980, each bringing with them their respective gifts, vision and sensibilities.
+Several pastors have come and gone since 1980, each bringing with them their respective gifts, visions and sensibilities.

 In 2005, OLGH celebrated the 100th Anniversary of the founding of the parish.
 In 2015, OLGH was yoked with St. Theresa's in Nasonville, sharing one pastor and pastoral resources, beginning a new chapter in the life of the Catholic Church in Burrillville.
 Despite this change, OLGH continues to serve as a viable spiritual home for Catholics in Northern Rhode Island.
 Merged formally with St.Theresa Shrine in 2019 and yoked with St. Patrick's in Harrisville in 2021.

 REV. HORMISDAS MAILLOUX 1905-1911